-This IDVT is performed by development after all unit testing is completed for Phase 2, and before coding begins for Phase 3.
-IDVT concentrates on "good path" testing.
+This IDVT is performed by development after all unit testing is completed for Phase 2 IDVT concentrates on "good path" testing.
 Summarized test results are tracked via a document in the APERI External Development wiki.
 Individual test cases are tracked via TTT (Test Tracking Tool) - an external Lotus Notes database where individual test cases are defined.